peleiden/pelutils/README.md

 ```

 The plotting utilies also include binning functions for creating nice histograms.
-The `get_bins` function produces bins based on a binning function, of which three are provided:
+The `histogram` function produces bins based on a binning function, of which three are provided:

 - `linear_binning`: Bins are spaced evenly from the lowest to the largest value of the data.
 - `log_binning`: Bins are log-spaced from the lowest to the largest value of the data, which is assumed to be positive.